hypertidy/tabularaster/README.md

   - `index_extent` - create an index extent, essentially `extent(0,
     ncol(raster), 0, nrow(raster))`

-All functions that work with `sp Spatial` also work with \`sf simple features.
+All functions that work with `sp Spatial` also work with `sf simple features`.

 There is some overlap with `quadmesh` and `spex` while I figure out where things belong.